jyswjjgdwtdtj/CsGrafeq/README.md

 ## Function Example

-These are the screenshot from old version.\
+These are the screenshot from old version, and new plots will.be added.\
 ![image](OldVersion/ExampleImage/1-1.jpg)
 ![image](OldVersion/ExampleImage/1-2.jpg)
 ![image](OldVersion/ExampleImage/1-3.jpg)